bseddon/XBRL-tests/README.md

-# XPath 2.0 processor for PHP
+# Conformance testing for the Lyquidity XBRL project

 **Table of contents**
 * [About the project](#about-the-project)